SpottedBot/SpottedAPI/README.md

 # Spotted API

-Basic RESTful API to list, predict and hold Spotted Objects from SpottedBot apps
+RESTful API and AI processing service that uses machine learning to analyse, process and gerate predictions for SpottedBot queries.

-## Getting an Account

-You can't.
-Once the datasets are large enough, I'll begin distributing accounts
+*The following endpoints are mostly deprecated.
+If you want to use this API, set up a (SpottedBot)[https://github.com/Maronato/SpottedBot] and then contact me*

 ## Getting an Access Token